bysamio/casepack-docs/src/content/docs/evidence.md

 ### Download
 Click a file's download button to download the original artifact from the object store.

+Downloads are delivered as attachments rather than rendered inline.
+This reduces accidental browser execution but does not replace malware scanning.

 ### Delete
 Click the delete (trash) icon to remove an evidence item:
 - A confirmation dialog appears
-- Deletion is **permanent** — the file is removed from the object store
+- The item is removed from the active evidence list
+- The underlying object is retained by the current release for forensic and audit purposes

 > Delete is disabled in read-only or export-only subscription states.
 See [Licensing & Access States](/licensing-access/).